Nereocaris

 Nereocaris is an extinct genus of bivalved hymenocarine arthropod that lived in the Cambrian aged Burgess Shale in what is now British Columbia around 506 million years ago.
 Two species are known.

 History and nomenclature

-The holotype and paratype were found in the Burgess Shale Läggerstatte, in the Tulip Beds; it was later described in 2012, by Legg et al, as a basal hymenocarine, naming the type species Neroecaris exilis.
+The holotype and paratype were found in the Burgess Shale Lagerstätte, in the Tulip Beds; it was later described in 2012, by Legg et al, as a basal hymenocarine, naming the type species Neroecaris exilis.
 In 2013, a second Nereocaris briggsi was described by Legg and Caron.